Is Water A Human Right?

 According to The International Bottled Water Association (IBWA),

 “In 2015 the total volume of bottled water consumed in the United States was 11.7 billion gallons, a 7.6% increase from 2014.
 That translates into an average of 36.3 gallons per person…“

-They go on to say that, “consumers see bottled water as a healthy alternative to other packaged beverages.
-Consistent with this view, sales revenues for the U.S. bottled water market in 2015 were $14.2 billion in wholesale dollars, a 8.7% increase over the previous year.”
+The IBWA goes on to say that, “consumers see bottled water as a healthy alternative to other packaged beverages.
+Consistent with this view, sales revenues for the U.S. bottled water market in 2015 was $14.2 billion in wholesale dollars, a 8.7% increase over the previous year.”

 These numbers are just from the USA alone!
-Globally, bottled water, and corresponding water rights, take on a whole new dimension, as countries with weaker governments, more susceptible to foreign financial backers are influenced to give up this precious resource, to the detriment of those that live there.
+Globally, bottled water and corresponding water rights, take on a whole new dimension.
+The resulting clash between private industry and public interest is further compounded where countries with weaker governments institutions are more susceptible to foreign financial backers.
+In such places, governments are strongly influenced to give up the rights to this most precious resource.
+To the obvious detriment of those that live there.

 To make matters worse, there’s the also the pollution to consider.
 So not only does the bottled water industry compromise local water supplies, it generates enormous amounts of waste (see Understanding Water Consumption) and carbon emissions.
 Of course this ultimately It pits the industry against the public interest.

 Unfortunately, corporate greed remains a very real and recurring theme.
 Indeed the film offers numerous examples where local governments are in fact encouraged to sell/export, despite the significant need of the native population.
 On occasions where locals residents are unhappy with this arrangement, armed forces are sent in to protect corporate rights.